 IBM Blockchain Platform, the BaaS offering utilizes the impressive cloud capabilities of IBM, as well as the expertise of the company with Hyperledger Fabric.
 Note the following points while exploring this platform:

-- This platform helps businesses to get started quickly since it streamlines the network set-up.
+- This platform helps businesses to get started quickly with decentralized network since it streamlines the network set-up.

 - It also offers developer tools, governance tools, and useful templates.